odedbein/Ticky_public/README.md

 step6_model-similarity: runs the LSS models to obtain the single-trial t-stat.
 Each trial had a cue part and an image part.
 Creates one t-stat for the cue and one for the image per each trial.

+wait_for_feat: a script that waits for feat to end running.
+The modeling code and other codes use it.